timjogorman/RicherEventDescription/guidelines.md

 verbatim repetition.
 For example:

-\ex.
-Earlier, Will wrote ``DUPLICATE text must stand off from novel text in some way''.
+- Earlier, Will wrote ``DUPLICATE text must stand off from novel text in some way''.
 This is completely accurate, and you should trust him.
 He knows these things.